stackhpc/stackhpc-kayobe-config/doc/source/configuration/ironic.rst

     project_name: "{{ lookup('env', 'OS_PROJECT_NAME') }}"

-With these variables defined we can now begin deploying the baremetal nodes as instances, to begin we invoke the deploy-baremetal-hypervisor ansible playbook.
+With these variables defined we can now begin deploying the baremetal nodes as instances, to begin we invoke the deploy-baremetal-instance ansible playbook.

 .. code-block:: console

-  kayobe playbook run $KAYOBE_CONFIG_PATH/ansible/deploy-baremetal-hypervisor.yml
+  kayobe playbook run $KAYOBE_CONFIG_PATH/ansible/deploy-baremetal-instance.yml

 This playbook will update the Kayobe network allocations with the the admin network addresses associated with that rack for each baremetal server, e.g.